benmvp/slides/2017/rwreact/fiber.md

 </div>

 NOTES:
-- Next, let's make some folks talking about return values for components
+- Next, let's make some folks happy talking about return values for components

 /////